pguti778/testinginjava/readme.md

 | @Ignore | @Disabled   |
 | @Category | @Tag        |
 | @Rule<br/>@ClassRule | 😵          |

+#### BeforeAll & AfterAll side note.

+The `@BeforeAll` and `@AfterAll` should be static methods.
+This is in favor of stateless test classes, as described in the https://junit.org/junit5/docs/current/user-guide/#writing-tests-test-instance-lifecycle.

+But if you can group some tests with the same test instance, you can use the `@TestInstance(Lifecycle.PER_CLASS)` class level annotation to reuse some setup.
+But this has to me explicitly done.

 ### Junit 5 new Annotations